Code-Institute-Submissions/first-milestone-project-34/README.md

 ## Deployment
 The project was coded in the GitPod IDE.
 I had previously installed the GitPod browser extension, which allows you to create a GitPod workspace with the click of a button in GitHub.
 I first created a new repository in GitHub and then created the GitPod workspace, where I coded the project.
-I used Git within GitPod as version control, with all commits being pushed to the linked GitHub repository.
+I used Git within GitPod for version control, with all commits being pushed to the linked GitHub repository.
 As I was not working on a live website and I was the sole developer, I used only the master branch.

 To publish my website in GitHub, I used GitHub Pages from the settings of my repository.
 After selecting the master branch as the source, my website project can be found here: <https://harclemadscam.github.io/first-milestone-project/>